TechnoMageKOMT/Programming_Notes/JavaScript/DataStructures_ModernOperators_Strings/J_Looping objects-ObjectKeys_Values_and_Entities.md

 const newEntriesArray = Object.entries(objectName);
 ```

-A fundamental difference here between using the `entries()` method in arrays compared to objects, is the the object or object property of interest must be passed as an argument into `entries()` method.
+A fundamental difference here between using the `entries()` method in arrays compared to objects, is the object or object property of interest must be passed as an argument into `entries()` method.

 If any of these loops produce objects or further arrays, destructuring can always be done to extract the desired information of a nested object.